Bubbly

-"Bubbly" is the debut single of American singer Colbie Caillat from her first album, Coco (2007).
+"Bubbly" is the debut single of American singer-songwriter Colbie Caillat from her first album, Coco (2007).
 Written by Caillat and Jason Reeves and produced by Mikal Blue, the song was released as the album's lead single on May 15, 2007.
-"Bubbly" is Caillat's highest-charting hit and is her only single to reach the top 10 of the US Billboard Hot 100.
+"Bubbly" is Caillat's only song to peak within the top ten of US Billboard Hot 100; it remains her highest-charting song.
 Internationally, "Bubbly" reached number one in Australia, Brazil, and the Czech Republic.
-It also became a top-10 hit in several European countries, including Belgium, Germany, and Norway.
+It also became a top-10 hit in several European countries, including Belgium, Germany, and Norway, as well as Japan and New Zealand.
+It is certified six-times platinum in the US and Australia as well as gold or higher in six additional countries.

 The song's music video, directed by Liz Friedlander, aired on MTV, VH1 and CMT.
 A still from the music video was used as the cover for Caillat's debut album, Coco.